Tallinn - Helsinki

 • Viking Line: check-in opens 1.5 hours before departure and closes 20 minutes before departure.

-• Eckero Line: check in opens 2 hours before departure and closes 45 minutes prior to departure.
+• Eckero Line: check-in opens 2 hours before departure and closes 45 minutes before departure.

 Why use Direct Ferries?